 All bequests pass to the AWA free of estate taxes and lower the overall size of your estate for tax purposes.

-Eliminating animal suffering is at the core of AWA's mission now and well into the future.
+Eliminating animal suffering is at the core of AWA's mission now and into the future.
 When you support AWA through your will (bequest) or with another kind of planned gift, you reinforce your commitment to our community's homeless and neglected animals and make a statement that they deserve our care and attention.
-In 2011 planned giving allowed AWA to keep its connection to the animals by closing our budget gap.
+In 2011 planned giving allowed AWA to close our budget gap.